EricqyHan/GitAndGithubCheatSheet/README.md

 ### Viewing Branches

-`git branch` to view you existing branches.
+`git branch` to view you existing branches or `git branch -v` to see a little more info.
 The defualt default branch in every git repo is main, thought you can configure this.

 - type `q` to get out of branch